 Written by attorney Margaret Murphy, about 2 years ago.

 What is legal custody?When most clients come in they know what kind of physical custody they are looking to enjoy with their children.Many though do not realize that physical custody is not... more

-Written by attorney Todd Cole, over 1 year ago.
+Written by attorney Todd Cole, almost 2 years ago.